|

 - We will aim to offer assistance with home management and personal affairs (house or yard work, banking, moving, etc.)

-- We will aim to facilitate contact with other resource agencies as appropriate (social assistance, professional counseling, nursing home placement, etc.)
+- We will aim to facilitate contact with other resource agencies as appropriate (social assistance, professional counseling, nursing home

 Purpose